andenacitelli/avatar-generator/README.md

 - **Continuity looks good.** I can do this by using a continuous color gradient.
 Something like Perlin noise should do the trick.

 - **Should look roughly like a face.** This is not at all a strict guideline.
 Aiming for eyes and making it symmetrical should be enough.
 - **Small input changes should result in large output changes.** I feel like everybody having a completely
--
-## Interface

-Generated text is

 ## Technical Approach